IMG_4061.JPG

 Beautiful beaches:

-Take a stroll along the foreshore to the beach on the bay, via the ice cream shop and then over the dunes to the main beach.
+Take a stroll along the foreshore to the beach on the bay, via the Captains Parlour ice cream shop and then over the dunes to the main beach.
 At the right tide, you’ll see seals swimming at the entrance to the bay or lounging on the sand bars.
-Alternatively, get some provisions in from the village store or the Foundation shop for a barbecue at Roseisle Forest before walking through the trees to the beach.

 A lazy lunch or tasty tea: